cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

-## CryptoPunk #3100 - Conceptual Art Resale - Discuss: Can You Steal from A Robot?
+## Punk #3100 - Conceptual Art Resale - Discuss: Can You Steal from A Robot?
 Who Cares About "Provenance"?

-> By engaging their so-called CryptoPunks art with the Ethereum [blockchain] network,
+> By engaging their so-called  Matt & John's® punks [pixel] art with the Ethereum [blockchain] network,
 > Larva Labs should be believers in the self-governing ideals of crypto.
 > I question Larva Labs' motives [it's all about $$$, isn't it?],
 > understanding of art, understanding of "punk" and understanding of crypto.